Industrial Robots 101: What They Are and How They Work

 These robots are programmable, automated, and capable of movement with three or more axes — sometimes far exceeding the capabilities of humans.

-What makes an Industrial robot so impressive is its ability to be controlled and programmed for various tasks that are continuous and repetitive
+An industrial robot's ability to be controlled and programmed for various continuous and repetitive tasks is impressive.

-By following a program, they minimize, and in some cases, completely eliminate the need for human intervention
+By following a program, they minimize and sometimes eliminate the need for human intervention.

 This leads to:

-It's worth mentioning that traditional Industrial robots differ from other kinds of robots, known as Collaborative robots or 'Cobots'
+It's worth mentioning that traditional industrial robots differ from other kinds of robots, called collaborative robots or 'cobots.'

-Unlike traditional Industrial robots, Collaborative robots work together with human workers to solve tasks that can't be fully automated.
+Unlike traditional industrial robots, collaborative robots work with human workers to solve tasks that can't be fully automated.

 Industrial robotics explained

-Simply put, Industrial robotics is the use of specialized robots in manufacturing and other industrial settings.
+Simply put, industrial robotics uses specialized robots in manufacturing and other industrial settings.

-At its core, Industrial robotics involves using robot arms, Industrial robots, and computer simulations to automate various tasks.
+Industrial robotics involves automating jobs using robot arms, industrial robots, and computer simulations.

 In the past, these robots were mainly used for material handling and specialized tasks like welding or painting.

-But now, thanks to better technology - especially in machine vision and cloud-based computing - Industrial robots have become much more versatile.
+But now, thanks to better technology — especially in machine vision and cloud-based computing — industrial robots have become more versatile.

-Today, you can find these robots doing all sorts of jobs, from working on car assembly lines to helping build medical devices.
+Today, these robots are used for various jobs, from working on car assembly lines to helping build medical devices.

-Industrial robots are making huge waves, and not because they’re good at surfing, or particularly pretty-looking.
+Industrial robots can make huge waves at your company, not because they’re good at surfing or are particularly pretty-looking.

-Here are some major advantages of integrating Industrial robots into operations:
+Here are some major advantages of using industrial robots:

-• They are far more productive: Industrial robots can operate 24/7 without breaks, which gives a significant boost to productivity and efficiency.
+• They are far more productive: Industrial robots can operate 24/7 without breaks.

-• They are far more precise than people: Robots are engineered to perform tasks with high precision, which cuts down the likelihood of errors and improves the overall quality of products.
+• They are far more precise than people: Robots are engineered to perform high-precision tasks, reducing the likelihood of errors and improving product quality.

-• They help workers stay safe: By taking over repetitive, mundane tasks, robots drastically reduce workplace injuries, which contributes to a safer environment for employees.
+• They help workers stay safe: By taking over repetitive, mundane tasks, robots drastically reduce workplace injuries, contributing to a safer environment for employees.

-• They’re very flexible (and not because they do yoga): Modern Industrial robots are versatile and can be reprogrammed to perform various tasks, making them excellent for a wide range of applications.
+• They’re very flexible (and not because they do yoga): Modern industrial robots are versatile and can be reprogrammed to perform various tasks, making them excellent for various applications.

 • They use resources better: Robots can optimize the use of materials and energy, contributing to more sustainable manufacturing processes.